antonmartinsson/GaugeKit/README.md

 ![alt text](https://i.imgur.com/iXPEpmm.png)

-A basic gauge like this will default to 100 for its max value.
-You can also explicitely set the max value of the gauge to a custom value.
+A basic gauge like this will default to 100 for its max value, and to 0 for its min value.
+You can also explicitely set the max and/or min values of the gauge to a custom value.
 The following initialization will create a gauge that maxes out at 1000 instead of 100.

 ```swift
 GaugeView(title: "Speed", value: 100, maxValue: 1000, colors: [.red, .orange, .yellow, .green])